strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

 Cool, now how can we put this into `react-native-webview`?!

-### Build web app for react-native-webview
+### Build a web app for react-native-webview

-For this we need some vite plugins that will build the app into a single file that we will import into react-native-webview.
+For this, we need some vite plugins that will build the app into a single file that we will import into react-native-webview.

 ```bash
 npm -w=lexical-editor i -D vite-plugin-singlefile